hugit-project/hugit/README.md

 **Compile**

 - `npm start` will start the compiler and watch for changes and recompile automatically
-- `node --inspect /target/js/compiled/maggit.js` to run the app.
+- `node --inspect target/js/compiled/maggit.js` to run the app.
 It will reflect changes automatically.

-### Issues
+**Issues**

 - install `nodegit` via `yarn` if `npm` complains